Skip to Main Content

 Three Years, Three Rankings: Reading the Trajectory

 Opinionated About Dining's Cheap Eats in North America list is one of the more data-dense rankings covering the accessible end of the dining market, and Smoque's movement on it across three consecutive years is worth parsing carefully.
-A ranking of 29th in 2023 placed Smoque in the top tier of the continent's affordable restaurants by OAD's methodology.
+A ranking of 29th in 2023 placed Smoque high on OAD's Cheap Eats in North America list.
 By 2024, that number had moved to 204th, and by 2025 to 296th.

 What the three-year arc does confirm is continuity of presence on a list that drops venues entirely when quality or consistency falters.
 Smoque has held a position across all three cycles, which is a different and arguably more durable signal than a single high-water mark.
 For context, the venues that surround Smoque in the 2025 rankings include operations from cities with very competitive barbecue and street food scenes, which frames the Chicago placement as a meaningful data point rather than a regional consolation.